alcrene/publish-to-pypi/README.md

 ### Repo configuration

-Do this with the GitHub web UI
+Do this with the GitHub web UI.
+(These are my personal preferences; adapt as desired.)

 - Settings
     - General